Population ecology: Survivorship curves

-Humans and most other mammals have a type I survivorship because death occurs in older years.
+A Type I survivorship curve is characterized by the fact that death occurs in the later years of an organism's life (mostly mammals).
+In other words, most organisms reach the maximum expected lifespan and the life expectancy and the age of death go hand-in-hand (Demetrius 1978).
 Typically, Type I survivorship curves characterize K-selected species.

 Type II survivorship shows that death at any age is equally probable.
+This means that the chances of death are not dependent on or affected by the age of that organism.

 Type III curves indicate few surviving the younger years, but after a certain age, individuals are much more likely to survive.
 Type III survivorship typically characterizes r-selected species.

 Metapopulation

 Populations are also studied and conceptualized through the "metapopulation" concept.
 The metapopulation concept was introduced in 1969: "as a population of populations which go extinct locally and recolonize."
 Metapopulation ecology is a simplified model of the landscape into patches of varying levels of quality.
 Patches are either occupied or they are not.
 Migrants moving among the patches are structured into metapopulations either as sources or sinks.
 Source patches are productive sites that generate a seasonal supply of migrants to other patch locations.
 Sink patches are unproductive sites that only receive migrants.
 In metapopulation terminology there are emigrants (individuals that leave a patch) and immigrants (individuals that move into a patch).
 Metapopulation models examine patch dynamics over time to answer questions about spatial and demographic ecology.
 An important concept in metapopulation ecology is the rescue effect, where small patches of lower quality (i.e., sinks) are maintained by a seasonal influx of new immigrants.
 Metapopulation structure evolves from year to year, where some patches are sinks, such as dry years, and become sources when conditions are more favorable.
 Ecologists utilize a mixture of computer models and field studies to explain metapopulation structure.

+Metapopulation ecology allows for ecologists to take in a wide range of factors when examining a metapopulation like genetics, the bottle-neck effect, and many more.
+Metapopulation data is extremely useful in understanding population dynamics as most species are not numerous and require specific resources from their habitats.
+In addition, metapopulation ecology allows for a deeper understanding of the effects of habitat loss, and can help to predict the future of a habitat.
+To elaborate, metapopulation ecology assumes that, before a habitat becomes uninhabitable, the species in it will emigrate out, or die off.
+This information is helpful to ecologists in determining what, if anything, can be done to aid a declining habitat.
+Overall, the information that metapopulation ecology provides is useful to ecologists in many ways (Hanski 1998).